nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 * (A) Thin-film single-use plastic bags shall not be distributed, used, or sold for checkout or other purposes at any retail store or grocery store within the Town of Westborough.

-* (B) If a grocery or retail store provides or sells checkout bags to customers, the bags must be one of the following (1) recyclable paper bags, or (2) reusable checkout bags.
+* (B) If a grocery or retail store or restaurant provides or sells checkout bags to customers, the bags must be one of the following (1) recyclable paper bags, or (2) reusable checkout bags.
 The grocery or retail store may charge for said bags.